Mar 4, 2022

 LULU: I mean, Miller himself worried about this during his lifetime.

-CANDICE: Yeah, but the most famous critic of this whole primordial soup idea was actually Francis Crick.
+CANDICE: Yeah.
+But the most famous critic of this whole primordial soup idea was actually Francis Crick.

-[ARCHIVE CLIP: Nobel prize winner Francis Crick published an extraordinary book called Life Itself, in which he argues from a scientific point of view that life could not have gotten started on this planet.]
+[ARCHIVE CLIP: Nobel prize winner Francis Crick published an extraordinary book called Life Itself, in which he argues from a scientific point of view that life could not have got started on this planet.]

 LULU: So this is a snippet from a call-in radio show where they are discussing what Francis Crick saw as a far more logical explanation of how life began.